thegauravthakur/blog/src/content/posts/what-exactly-is-this-keyword-in-javascript.md

 ### Bind Method

-The `Bind` method expects a value in the first parameter and it will return a new function whose `this` is bound to the value given in first argument.
+The `Bind` method expects a value in the first parameter, and it will return a new function whose `this` is bound to the value given in first argument.

 ```javascript